 Whether you lift weights for general fitness, to train for sports, or for competition, safety comes first.
 Lifting weights the wrong way can cause serious injury or even death.
-Follow these basic guidelines to lift weights more safely.
+Follow these basic guidelines to lift weights safely.

 Find an instructor

-Find an instructor who can help you learn how to do the exercises correctly.
+An instructor can teach you how to exercise correctly.
 Good technique is one of the most important ways to avoid injury.
 A high school coach or athletic trainer can help you.
 If a college is located in your town, the weight coach for the varsity athletic teams may be able to give you advice.
-If not, he or she may be able to recommend another instructor.
-The National Strength and Conditioning Association may also be able to recommend a qualified coach in your area.
+If not, they may be able to recommend another instructor.
+The National Strength and Conditioning Association also may be able to recommend a qualified coach in your area.

 With your teacher’s help, decide on the goals of your weight-training program.
 The goals of your training program will depend on your age, physical maturity, and the reason you are lifting weights.
-You need to consider which exercises you will use, how often you will do each exercise, what weight you will start with, and when you will increase this weight.
+Consider which exercises you will use, how often you will do each exercise, what weight you will start with, and when you will increase this weight.

 Wait until you’re ready

-Most people should wait until they are at least 15 years old before trying the major lifts.
+Most people should wait until they are at least 15 years old before trying major lifts.
 At age 15, most people’s bodies are mature enough for these exercises.
-The major lifts, performed with barbells, include the clean and jerk, power clean, snatch, squat, dead lift, and the bench (incline and overhead presses).
-These exercises are likely to cause injury if you lift heavy weights without proper technique and the help of spotters.
+Major lifts, performed with barbells, include the clean and jerk, power clean, snatch, squat, dead lift, and the bench (incline and overhead presses).
+These exercises are likely to cause injury or serious harm if you lift heavy weights without proper technique and the help of spotters.

 Warm up and cool down